 Items and services up for auction can be viewed on the ASR Instagram account.

 Please take a moment to rate the helpfulness of your supervisor.

-All responses are anonymous.
-If you have ideas for questions you'd like to see here or other ideas for improvement, please submit them through the ASR suggestion box.
-Results from both questions will be shared with the ASR directors, as well as in future issue of News and Notes.
+All responses are anonymous; if you have ideas for questions you'd like to see here or other ideas for improving the ASR employee mini-survey please submit them through the ASR comment box.

 According to last week's survey, most ASR employees feel as though they are receiving adequate training.
 Eighty three percent of respondents either agreed or strongly agreed they they have received the training they needed to do their jobs.
 Seventeen percent neither agreed nor disagreed, while no respondents disagreed or strongly disagreed.